black-sliver/PopTracker/doc/PACKS.md

 ### Manifest

-The only things of consequence are platform and variants:
+The only things of consequence right now are:

     {
+        "name": "<Readable Name>",
+        "package_uid": "<unique string for saves>",
-        "platform": "<platform>",
+        "package_version": "<unique string for open and saves>", "platform": "<platform>",
         "variants": {
             "<some_variant_uid>": {